clamytoe/toepack/{{cookiecutter.project_name}}/README.md

 ## Contributing

-Contributions are very welcome.
+Contributions are welcomed.
 Tests can be run with with `pytest -v`, please ensure that all tests are passing and that you've checked your code with the following packages before submitting a pull request:

 * black
 * flake8
 * isort
 * mypy
-* pipenv
 * pytest-cov

 I am not adhering to them strictly, but try to clean up what's reasonable.